New Balance Fresh Foam Boracay 980v2 Review Review Facts

 Some of the materials used to accomplish this impressive feat of engineering may not be of the highest quality, but the accomplishment is impressive regardless.

 With a lack of interior lining, the mesh upper is more breathable than the previous version.
-This small difference in construction allows a great deal more air to travel throughout the inside of this shoe.
+This small difference in construction allows a great deal more air to travel throughout the inside of this shoes.
 When implemented in conjunction with this lighter weight shoe, runners won’t have to worry about excessive foot sweat or moisture getting trapped in the shoes.
 Not only will less stress be placed on the feet and legs while running, but any sweat or moisture

 that appears can be mitigated easily.
 The Premium OrthoLite Sock liner placed inside these shoes also provide excellent ventilation, making this an exceptionally breathable article of footwear.